Pituitary gland tumours

 Growth hormone-secreting tumours

-Excess production of growth hormones can cause a condition called giantism.
-This leads to abnormal growth, which is known as acromegaly.
-This causes enlargement of the hands, feet, lower jaw and brows, and can also lead to high blood pressure and diabetes.
+Excess production of growth hormones can cause a condition called acromegaly.
+This leads to abnormal growth and causes enlargement of the hands, feet, lower jaw and brows.
+It can also lead to high blood pressure, diabetes and excess sweating.

 A tumour that releases too much TSH may cause symptoms like weight loss, palpitations and feeling shaky and anxious.
 These tumours are extremely rare.